Andylaa10/ml_autogen_compulsory/README.md

 # ml_autogen_compulsory
-Make an agent that can generate executable python code
+Make an agent that can generate and execute and thereby verifing the python code

 ## Requirements